 Photo credits (usually the photographer’s name and/or organizational affiliation) generally appear in print pieces, either at the end of the publication or under the bottom right of the photo in small type.
 If space and design allow, credits also may appear on Web pages.

-University of Missouri photographers and videographers must obtain a signed release form from any person appearing in a photo to be used by the university for publications, marketing materials, websites or any other communications.
+University of Missouri photographers and videographers must obtain a signed release from any person appearing in a photo to be used by the university for publications, marketing materials, websites or any other communications.
 No photo, video, audio recording or other multimedia project may be published, posted online or shared publicly without the express written consent of all participants.

 Missouri courts recognize tort actions relating to invasion of privacy, including: